 § 1 Name and Seat of the Association, and Fiscal Period

 1. The Association is named „COAR“.
 The applied acronym stands for „Confederation of Open Access Repositories“.
-This name shall be entered into the register of associations, with the suffix „e.V. “
+This name has been entered into the register of associations, with the suffix „e.V. “.

 2. The seat, and as the case may be the office, of the Association is Goettingen (Germany) at the Goettingen State and University Library.